eReuse/workbench/docs/USB_Register.md

 ####3.
 Run eReuseOS
   1. Connect the USB with the eReuseOS image to the PC where you are going to register.
-  2. Configure the BIOS (the first few seconds when computer starts) to BOOT on USB.
+  2. Configure the BIOS (the first few seconds when computer starts) to boot on USB.
   1. Maybe there is a option to automatically boot from USB.
     - Watch for the BIOS Setup Message.
     - Press F12, F8 or F9 to enter on boot menu selection.